 Ask anyone who has tried to help a child, spouse, parent, or friend find quality treatment, and they will tell you that seeking the right help can be extremely difficult.
-In fact, the 2017 National Survey on Drug Use and Health reported there were an estimated 18.2 million people aged 12 or older in 2017 who needed substance use treatment but did not receive it.
-Nearly 11% did not know where to go for treatment.
+In fact, the 2019 National Survey on Drug Use and Health reported there were an estimated 18.1 million people aged 12 or older who needed substance use treatment but did not receive it.
+Nearly 24% of those surveyed did not know where to go for treatment.

-We asked the Winnefelds share their personal story about their search for appropriate treatment for their son, Jonathan, which inspired their desire to create the SAFE Treatment Locator.
-Now available for communities, campuses and individuals across the U.S., the SAFE Treatment Locator is an online tool to help people find treatment centers that are best matched to their needs or the needs of the loved one, as quickly as possible and in an ethical and completely unbiased way.
+We asked Mary and Sandy Winnefeld, SAFE Project’s Co-Founders, to share their personal story about their search for appropriate treatment for their son, Jonathan, which inspired their desire to create the SAFE Treatment Locator.
+The SAFE Treatment and Family Support Locator is a comprehensive online tool to help everyone find treatment options and support best matched to their needs or the needs of their loved ones.

 In their own words: